needle-mirror/com.unity.addressables/Documentation~/MemoryManagement.md

 You can reduce the memory requirements of AssetBundle TypeTrees in the following ways:

 * Keep assets of the same types together in the same bundles.
 * Turn off TypeTrees -- turning off TypeTrees makes your AssetBundles smaller by excluding this information from a bundle.
-However, without TypeTree information, you may encounter serialization errors or undefined behaviour when loading older bundles with a newer version of Unity or after making even small script changes in your project.
+However, without TypeTree information, you may encounter serialization errors or undefined behavior when loading older bundles with a newer version of Unity or after making even small script changes in your project.
 *  Prefer simpler data types to reduce TypeTree complexity.

 You can test the impact that TypeTrees have on the size of your AssetBundles by building them with and without TypeTrees disabled and comparing the sizes.
 Use [BuildAssetBundleOptions.DisableWriteTypeTree] to disable TypeTrees in your AssetBundles.
 Note that not all platforms support TypeTrees and some platforms require TypeTrees (and ignore this setting).